tryolabs/aws-workshop/README.md

 2. [S3, RDS and EC2](/workshop/s3-web-ec2-api-rds/introduction.md).
 Here, you will deploy the website on S3, the backend will store the data using RDS and the API will be deployed on EC2.
 3. [Load Balancer and Auto Scaling Group](/workshop/elb-auto-scaling-group/introduction.md).
 4. [VPC configuration and Bastion instance](/workshop/vpc-subnets-bastion/introduction.md).
 Here, you will setup your own VPC with public and private subnets, modify your Auto Scaling Group and Load Balancer to work with those and add a Bastion to access to your API instances through SSH.
-5. [Beanstalk](/workshop/beanstalk/introduction.md).
-Here we will learn how to use Beanstalk to setup and manage our backend (EC2 + ASG + ELB) without handcrafting every detail of the setup.
 5. [Serverless](/workshop/serverless/introduction.md).
 Here you will deploy a mircoservice to query posts by title.
-To do that you will create a [lambda](https://aws.amazon.com/lambda/?nc2=type_a) function.
+To do that you will create a [lambda](https://aws.amazon.com/lambda/) function.

 ---